 ❋ Should we believe in correspondences that have gone substantially unverified for a million years or twelve million years?

-"The entire universe is in the body [Bi 31]," says Shyama Lahiri, the guru of Yukteswar.
+"The entire universe is in the body [Bi 31]," says Shyama Lahiri.
 He also says that "the whole universe is the ultimate Self [Bi 136]."
-If you look around, it is easy not to grasp these two main ideas, which refer to subtle experiences of yogis who learn to puncture a tiny star inside a golden ring that can be seen between the eyebrows as a result of prolonged kriya practice, or better: "When that star bursts, a door reveals . . . the door of the heart [Ut 57]."
-From there it should be Self-like and a lot easier [cf Gv 32].
+His speaks of yoga that learns to puncture a tiny star between the eyebrows: "When that star bursts, a door reveals . . . the door of the heart [Ut 57]."
+From there it should be Self-like and much easier [cf Gv 32].

 "There is a nadi (medulla) located between the eyebrows formed like the shape of the back of a tortoise.
 When one has total absorption - samyama - in that tortoise-nadi, then immediately . . .
 Light prevails . . . the Ajna Chakra.
 Through this, the mind enters the sushumna.
 [Yukteswar, Bhg 1:15-18]

 ❋ Follow your heart during your lifetime.
 Apply your heart . . . so that you can live well.
 (Ptah-Hotep).
 The heart of the wise man, its reward is the eye of the god . . .
 (P. Insinger).
 See that the heart matters -